2Shaun/notes/lean/introduction.md

   - $\lambda x:\alpha, fx = \lambda x, fx$
 - $\lambda x:\alpha$ is _abstracting_ over $\alpha$
 - expressions which are the same but have bound variables that are named differently are called $\alpha$-equivalent
+- normalization - notion of reduction
+- expressions which reduce to a common term are called $\beta$-equivalent
 - there are two types of evaluation in Lean
   - `#reduce` kernel evaluation
     - produces type correct terms at each step